department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/rx-refill/usability-testing/conversation-guide.md

 ### Task

-* If you wanted to view ypprescriptions that are being tracked, how would you go about doing that?
+* If you wanted to view prescriptions that are on the way to you, how would you go about doing that?

 ### Things to watch for